 - Select Color & Symbol: Choose a color and icon for your waypoint.
-As default we use a red star. - Example 2 Route Options: Will set the options used for routing route options have no effect when placing waypoints, see Adding & Editing Tours.
+As default we use a red star. - Route Options: Will set the options used for routing route options have no effect when placing waypoints, see Adding & Editing Tours. - @ Overlays: Will show/hide overlays on the map other than that, overlays have no effect when placing waypoints, see Adding & Editing Tours.